Rules for wild camping in the Lake District

 Wild camp on High Street

-On another occasion I camped at the other end of the ridge, close to Thornthwaite Crag which overlooks the head of the Troutbeck valley.
-I was a bit luckier with the weather this time and took this photo looking towards Harter Fell at the head of Mardale.
+On another occasion I camped at the southern end of the ridge, close to Thornthwaite Crag which overlooks the head of the Troutbeck valley.
+I was a bit luckier with the weather this time and took this photo looking towards Ill Bell overlooking the Kentmere Valley.

 I’m sure I’ll camp on High Street again but probably in another new spot.